koikbr/web98/README.md

 - also a small set of pixelated emojis that fit into the vibe (provided by Fava Beans' [Free Pixel Art Emoji Pack](https://fava-beans.itch.io/free-pixel-art-emoji-pack))

 this port runs fully in the browser. users provide their OpenRouter API key in the Settings modal, and it's saved on your local storage, so no server-side OpenRouter secrets are used.

+for the live demo, check our [privacy policy](https://web98.koik.com.br/privacy), but, in short:

+* **no data collection:** the application does not collect, log, sell, or share your personal information or browsing activity.
+* **local storage only:** your settings and API key are stored on your device and never sent to the application's servers.
+* **third-party data sharing:**
+    * your prompt and API key are sent to OpenRouter to generate content. if you are concerned about data collection, use a model that follows their Zero Data Retention (ZDR) policy.
+    * your IP address is visible to jsDelivr and Cloudflare for delivering content and providing security.
+* **cookies:** the application does not set cookies, but its service provider, Cloudflare, may set temporary cookies for security and performance.

 ## quick start